unserializable/elegadro/README.md

 For instructions about running Elegadro PoC locally, skip to [Local execution](#local-execution) section.

-For online try-out of Elegadro web front-end PoC, one can try visiting temporary [web-site](http://elegadro.timedrops.org/) of Elegadro web-poc.
+For online tryout of Elegadro web front-end PoC, one can try visiting temporary [website](http://elegadro.timedrops.org/) of Elegadro web-poc.

 ## Concepts
 Elegadro is e-legal PoC with legal documents (currently Estonian Laws) stored in a [graph](https://en.wikipedia.org/wiki/Graph_%28discrete_mathematics%29) database [Neo4J](https://neo4j.com/).
 Compared to relational databases, graphs are still neatly structured, but relationships between vertices can be defined more flexibly.
-This is beneficial since lawyers reference over many different sources and documents, producing 'ad-hoc' relationships that are tiresome to model in the relational databases and result in overabundance of [relational joins](https://en.wikipedia.org/wiki/Relational_database#Relational_operations)
+This is beneficial, for lawyers reference over many different sources and documents, producing 'ad-hoc' relationships that are tiresome to model in the relational databases and result in overabundance of [relational joins](https://en.wikipedia.org/wiki/Relational_database#Relational_operations)